 - 2804.9 OAH will send a copy of an answer of Admit with Explanation and supporting materials to the Government, and will allow the Government twenty-one (21) calendar days to reply.
-The Government must send the Respondent a copy of everything the Government files in reply. - 2804.10 The Administrative Law Judge shall decide Admit with Explanation cases by considering all the materials filed by the parties, including the exhibits filed with the Notice, Respondent's explanation and supporting materials, and the Government's reply and supporting materials.
-The Administrative Law Judge will not hold a hearing, unless the parties' materials are not sufficient to allow him or her to decide the case. - 2804.11 In an Admit with Explanation case, the Administrative Law Judge shall dismiss the Notice if he or she determines that the Respondent did not commit or is not responsible for the violation charged. - 2804.12 In all civil fine cases, an Administrative Law Judge shall not impose a fine that exceeds the fine amount the Government requests.
+The Government must send the Respondent a copy of everything the Government files in reply.
+In DCTC cases filed in the DMV automatic ticket database, the Government has access to the answer of Admit with Explanation and Respondent's supporting materials through the DMV database.
+Any reply by DCTC must be filed in the DMV database and also provided to the Respondent. - 2804.10 The Administrative Law Judge shall decide Admit with Explanation cases by considering all the materials filed by the parties, including the exhibits filed with the Notice, Respondent's explanation and supporting materials, and the Government's reply and supporting materials.
+The Administrative Law Judge will not hold a hearing, unless the parties' materials are not sufficient to allow him or her to decide the case. - 2804.11 In an Admit with Explanation case, the Administrative Law Judge shall dismiss the Notice if he or she determines that the Respondent did not commit or is not responsible for the violation charged. - 2804.12 In all civil fine cases, an Administrative Law Judge shall not impose a fine that exceeds the fine amount the Government requests. - In a case involving (a) a denial, revocation, suspension, or modification of a license issued under the DCTC statute; or (b) any other order or action authorized under the DCTC Act, other than a Notice of Infraction, OAH will schedule a hearing as required by law or on the request of the Respondent.
+If the Respondent requests a hearing, OAH shall schedule the hearing as required by law or as soon as practicable.
+If the Respondent does not appear for a hearing, the Administrative Law Judge may suspend the hearing and close the case.